 Eastern Oklahoma VA Health Care System

-The Jack C. Montgomery VA Medical Center promotes a welcoming environment that is supportive of the involvement of friends and family during the delivery of health care services.
+The VA Medical Center promotes a welcoming environment that is supportive of the involvement of friends and family during a Veteran’s inpatient stay.

-Patients in general medical/surgical and rehabilitation inpatient units who can do so are allowed to determine their own visiting hours in collaboration with the medical center team.
-Family preferences are allowed when a patient is unable to communicate their visitation preferences.
+Inpatients in general medical/surgical and rehabilitation units can determine their own visiting hours in collaboration with their medical center team.
+If the Veteran is unable to communicate, family preferences can communicate their visitation preferences.

-Visiting hours in the emergency room, intensive care and psychiatric care units will be determined by unit nurse managers or charge nurse based on patient acuity and/or patient activity.
+Visiting hours in the emergency department, intensive care and psychiatric units will be determined by the area’s nurse manager or charge nurse based upon the patient’s condition or activity.

-Children may visit patients at the discretion of the physician and/or nurse manager or remain in waiting rooms under the supervision of a responsible adult.
+Children may visit inpatients at the discretion of the physician and/or nurse manager or remain in waiting rooms under the supervision of a responsible adult.